Chaos A.D.: Themes

+After traveling extensively abroad for their Arise tour, the band came to see their home-country in a new light.
+Brazil's political issues and music then came to the fore.
+Sepultura targeted and denounced racism, discrimination, xenophobia and neocolonialism, and how they fueled destructive policies and power-hungry politicians.
+Writing for VICE, author J.J.
+Anselmi declared that the "social messages of Chaos A.D. are timeless and universal, making it one of the most important metal albums ever recorded."

 The lyrics of "Refuse/Resist" mention "tanks on the streets, confronting police, bleeding the plebs."
 Its chorus ("Refuse!
 Resist!") resembles a protest march slogan, and when released as a single featured a photograph of a South Korean student rushing at Seoul's riot police contingent while holding a Molotov cocktail.
+Speaking to Kerrang!, Max Cavalera remembered: "This certainly got in touch with the dark side of Sepultura.
+"Refuse/Resist" is an anti-police song – a real piece of anarchy.
+You could call the album riot music.
+It was full of heavy shit and some of it was risky, but it was just where we were coming from at the time."
 The next song, "Territory", dealt with the conflict between the Palestinian and Israeli peoples.
 "Slave New World" — with its lyrics co-written by Biohazard bassist Evan Seinfeld — was a protest against censorship.

 Massacres were a major part of Chaos A.D.'s overall theme.
 "Amen" tackled the massacre of David Koresh's followers in Waco, Texas.
 "Manifest" had a faux-radio report of the Carandiru massacre, and "Kaiowas" was made in honor of a Brazilian Indian tribe that committed collective suicide in protest against the government that wanted to drive them off the land of their ancestors.
 "Nomad", written by Andreas, talked about people expelled from their homelands.

-In 2008, speaking to Kerrang!, Max Cavalera remembered: "This certainly got in touch with the dark side of Sepultura.
-"Refuse/Resist" is an anti-police song – a real piece of anarchy.
-You could call the album riot music.
-It was full of heavy shit and some of it was risky, but it was just where we were coming from at the time.
-"Manifest" is also very close to me.
-That's about a massacre of prisoners by police at a jail in São Paulo.
-One hundred and eleven prisoners were killed, and one of my friends was there and took pictures of it all, one of which we used in the artwork."

 On Chaos A.D., Sepultura honored one of their biggest idols, Jello Biafra.
 Max had called Biafra asking him to contribute to the album with a song about the growing neo-Nazi movement.
 "I asked for something like 'Nazi Punks Fuck Off - Part 2'", remembers Max, referring to the anti-Nazi song "Nazi Punks Fuck Off" by the Dead Kennedys.
-But Biafra wasn't interested in recycling old ideas and he suggested a song called "Biotech Is Godzilla", that he had written during his visit to Eco '92, a world conference about ecology organized in Rio de Janeiro.
+But Biafra wasn't interested in recycling old ideas, and suggested a song called "Biotech Is Godzilla", that he had written during his visit to Eco '92, a world conference about ecology organized in Rio de Janeiro.
 "Jello spent ten minutes explaining me his crazy theories", said Max to Anamaria G. of Bizz magazine, "he said that George Bush had sent a group of scientists to Brazil to test germs and bacteria on human beings and use them as guinea pigs.
 The lyrics claim that biotechnology created AIDS.
 But they don't say that technology is bad, just that it's in the wrong hands."